Equity capital markets in Germany: regulatory overview

-The amended Prospectus Regulation stipulates the specific structure and content of the summary, which must provide the investors with key information in a concise manner and in non-technical language.
-The length of the summary should take into account the complexity of the issuer and of the securities offered, but must not exceed 7% of the length of a prospectus or 15 pages (whichever is the longer).
+The amended Prospectuses Regulation stipulates the specific structure and content of the summary, which must provide the investors with key information in a concise manner and in non-technical language.
+The length of the summary should take into account the complexity of the issuer and of the securities offered, but must not exceed 7% of the length of the prospectus or 15 pages (whichever is the longer).
 In addition, it must not contain cross-references to other parts of the prospectus.

 The financial statements to be included in the prospectus must be in accordance with IFRS.
 However, financial statements prepared in accordance with certain third country national accounting standards that are considered in the EU to be equivalent to IFRS are also accepted (for example, the GAAP of the US, Japan, the People's Republic of China, Canada and South Korea).
 Financial statements for financial years ending on 31 December 2014 at the latest that are prepared in accordance with the Indian GAAP will also be permitted.

-Since 1 July 2012 a proportionate disclosure regime also applies for small and medium-sized enterprises (SMEs) and companies with reduced market capitalisation (small caps).
+A proportionate disclosure regime also applies for small and medium-sized enterprises (SMEs) and companies with reduced market capitalisation (Small Caps).
 This includes, among other things, that the prospectus does not need to contain audited historical financial information but must contain a statement that audited financial information covering the latest two financial years (or such shorter period that the issuer has been in operation) has been prepared, a statement of where such information is available and the auditor's certificate.
-For the definition of SMEs and Small Caps BaFin refers to the thresholds of the Prospectus Directive.
+For the definition of SMEs and Small Caps BaFin refers to the thresholds of the Prospectuses Directive.
 SMEs are companies which, according to their last annual or consolidated accounts, meet at least two of the following criteria:

 An average number of less than 250 employees.

 A total balance sheet of a maximum of EUR43 million.

 An annual net turnover of a maximum of EUR50 million.